Skip to content

 Use sb get terminals to list all active terminals.
 You can attach by name or ID: sb attach <name> or sb attach <id>.

-Terminals are independent processes and continue running even if the supervisor exits.
+Terminals are independent processes and continue running even if the client exits.
 You can reattach with sb attach <name>.

 Profiles